Panshul-Jindal/Scribbler-Hackaton/README.md

     Shutdown: Stops the voice recognition
   </li>
   <li>
-    Many more commands that can be searched on Google.
+    Many more commands that will be searched on Google.
   </li>
 </ol>